Yukawa potential: Relation to Coulomb potential

 where we set the scaling constant to be:

 A comparison of the long range potential strength for Yukawa and Coulomb is shown in Figure 2.
 It can be seen that the Coulomb potential has effect over a greater distance whereas the Yukawa potential approaches zero rather quickly.
 However, any Yukawa potential or Coulomb potential is non-zero for any large r.

+Relation to wave equation

+The Yukawa potential can be thought of as arising from modifying the electromagnetic wave equation to describe a particle with nonzero mass.